 I know that Social Media wasn’t the beginning of this endless greed, but it’s assisting a lot.
 Social Media is not only making us greedy and unhappy, it is literally killing kids by now… (there is even an wikipedia entry about that whole topic).

 Social Media really creates giants waves of FOMO.
 The tsunami is taking away our brains and sucks everything into an endless vortex of “hunger”.
 It also influenced the fashion industry.
 Before Social Media it was seasons, then it was pre-seasons and now it’s constant “drops”.
 But in all of that we suddenly feel dropped.
 There is so much everywhere all the time.
 Just open FB or Instagram now and you will be flooded by the announcement of new drops you need to get right now before it’s too late!
 If you don’t have the latest hype drop – I’m sorry but then you are out!
 Out from what exactly?

-Don’t get me wrong, I’m a commercial bitch myself – always have been.
+Don’t get me wrong, I’m a commercial b**** myself – always have been.
 I like shopping :) But I also always preach to buy less, but good stuff.
-And I always tend not to buy the latest collection, but rather really good design, which could also be from vintage stores.
+Instead of buying the first item you see, take time to read reviews from places like Rank & Style to see which items are the best quality and will therefore last you the longest.
+I always tend not to buy the latest collection, but rather really good design, which could also be from vintage stores.
 I have a passion for well designed stuff since I can remember.
 But do I need to own everything?
 A healthy clear mind is good for you, the environment and your wallet.
 But ladder is really not so important because money is always coming and going anyways.
 And I really don’t want to support cheap stuff here!